-Current large language models are constructed by stacking multiple Transformer layers.
-The core component of each Transformer layer is the self-attention mechanism.
+\paragraph{Softmax-based Self-Attention.} The core component of each Transformer layer is the self-attention mechanism.
 We omit a detailed discussion of the feed-forward network and other auxiliary components, as they remain unchanged in our work.
 Let $n$ and $d$ denote the sequence length and embedding dimension, respectively.
 The self-attention mechanism is computed as follows:

-Here, the rows of $Q, K$, and $V$ correspond to the query, key, and value vectors, respectively.
+Here, the rows of $\mathbf{Q}, \mathbf{K}$, and $\mathbf{V}$ correspond to the query, key, and value vectors.
 The softmax function~\citep{softmax} is applied row-wise, converting the similarity scores between each query and all key vectors into a probability distribution that weights the contribution of each value vector.